-Ergonomics and Development of Complex Systems / Services
+- Ergonomics and Development of Complex Systems / Services (Module Organiser)

 Research group: Human Factors and Complex Systems.

-His research interest has been in improving complex systems and service design processes through appropriate use of visual mapping, modelling and simulation.
-His previous research experience is mainly concerned with method evaluation and tool development for health care service delivery design in various contexts: general practices; hospitals; mental health services; most importantly their interfaces.
+His research interest has been in improving complex systems and service design processes through appropriate use of various human factors and service design methods.
+His previous research experience is concerned with systems safety in healthcare, maritime, railway and defence.

 - Systems Safety and Resilience Engineering